DmV46/DiplomWeb-frontend/README.md

 - Developer - Volodin Dmitry;
 - gh-pages [v1.0.0] (https://dmv46.github.io/DiplomWeb-frontend/);

-## The project is the result of completing the final diploma at Yandex.Practicum at the faculty of web development
+The project is the result of completing the final diploma at Yandex.Practicum at the faculty of web development.
-## Result - 2 page web site interacting with two APIs (internal and external)
+Result - 2 page web site interacting with two APIs (internal and external)

-### Beginning of work
+#### Beginning of work

 1. Clone the repository
     ```